mroihn/Tubes1_OkeGas/README.md

 The bot will use Greedy Algorithm to determine the best strategy
 1. Calculate the density of Diamond Game Objects by using point/distance
 2. Set the goal position to the diamond with the largest density
+3. If the distance to the button is closer than the distance to the diamond, then use the button.
+Otherwise, if the distance to the diamond is closer
-3. If Inventory is full go back to base
+4. If Inventory is full go back to base
+5. If Inventory greater or equal three diamonds, bot can return to the base or continue claiming diamond
+6. If the remaining time is subtracted from the current position time to the base < 2.5 seconds, the bot returns to the base

 ## Game Engine Setup :gear: